shamahdev/shamahdev/README.md

 I'm a self proclamated Front-end developer and have intermediate knowledge on Progressive web apps.
 My favorite programming language is Javascript because it can do a lot of things a lot of different ways.
 I also write some micro blogs about programming and productivity on my social media.

 - Check out my profile and portfolio at [shamah.id](https://shamah.id) (currently inactive)
-- 📖 I’m currently learning Node.js & React
+- 📖 I’m currently learning React & Flutter
 - 💬 Feel free to ask me about anything and everything!
-- 📫 How to reach me: [Instagram](https://instagram.com/shamahdotid), [Twitter](https://twitter.com/shamahdotid) or any other social media with @shamahdotid username
+- 📫 How to reach me: [Instagram](https://instagram.com/shamahdotdev), [Twitter](https://twitter.com/shamahdotdev) or any other social media with @shamahdotdev username
 #### Language and Tools:

 <code><img height="25" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/firebase/firebase.png"></code>